brave/tor_build_scripts/README.md

      (Otherwise we are subject to version rollback attacks.)
 6. Update the hash in env.sh.
 7. Attempt a build.
 It should pass.
+8. Prepare a PR for your branch.
-8. To test building on other platforms, build the *brave-tor-client-build* project in Jenkins using your branch instead of `master`.
+9. To test building on other platforms, build the *brave-tor-client-build* project in Jenkins using your branch instead of `master`.
+The build output will give you URLs on S3 of all of the generated binaries (one per platform).
+10. Download each binary and run `sha512sum` on them.
+Make sure you use the **post-signing** Windows binary since both signed and unsigned will be in the output.
+11. Merge your `brave/tor_build_scripts` PR once it's been reviewed.
+12. Prepare a PR for the `brave/brave-core-crx-packager` repo bumping the version numbers and hashes (e.g. brave/brave-core-crx-packager#390).
+13. Build a new version of the component on **dev** by building the *brave-core-ext-tor-client-update-dev* project in Jenkins using your branch (in the `brave/brave-core-crx-packager` repo) instead of `master`.
+14. Ask QA to create a milestone like https://github.com/brave/brave-browser/milestone/281 and do a manual test pass on each platform with the dev builds.
+15. Merge the `brave/brave-core-crx-packager` PR once it's been reviewed and QA has approved.
+16. Build a new version of the component on **prod** by building the *brave-core-ext-tor-client-update* project in Jenkins using the `master` branch.
+17. Update to the latest version of the *Brave Tor Client Updater* component in your browser by triggering an update in `brave://components` and test that https://brave4u7jddbv7cyviptqjc7jusxh72uik7zt6adtckl5f4nwy2v72qd.onion/index.html loads fine.
+18. Ask QA to repeat this test on all platforms.